Certificate Games and Consequences for the Classical Adversary Bound: Overview of our techniques

 To construct a strategy for a certificate game, the main challenge is to \emph{match} the index of the other side.
 In public coin setting, we can take advantage of having access to shared randomness to achieve this task.

 We illustrate this idea by constructing a $\CGpub$ strategy for the $\Tribes$ function.

-Even though $\Tribes$ is a starting example for us, it shows a separation between $\R$ and $\CGpub$, and also implies that, under function composition, $\CGpub$ value is not the product of the $\CGpub$ value of the individual functions.
+Even though $\Tribes$ is a starting example for us, it already gives an example that separates $\R$ and $\CGpub$, and also implies that, under function composition, $\CGpub$ value is not the product of the $\CGpub$ value of the individual functions.
 We describe the main idea behind the strategy here.
-For a complete proof and more details about separation and composition, please refer to Section~\ref{sec:CGpub-Tribes}.

 For the $\Tribes_{k,k}$ function, we want a strategy that wins the certificate game with probability $\Omega(1/k)$ (instead of the obvious $\Omega(1/k^2)$).
 The input of $\Tribes_{k,k}$ consists of $k$ blocks of $k$ bits each.
 We will reduce the general problem to the case when all blocks of Alice's input have a single $0$, and Bob has exactly one block with all $1$'s and Alice and Bob wins when they both can output the unique index $i$ where Alice's bit is $0$ and Bob's bit is $1$.